ramos-vini/Sacri-Libri_JS_Project/README.md

 # Sacri Libri - Front-End Project [PT-BR]
 This is a personal project developed during my Full-Stack Web Development bootcamp at Instituto Infnet.

-Sacri Libri is a virtual catholic bookshop, which seeks faith and conversion through reading, acquiring knowledge and searching for truth.
+Sacri Libri is a virtual catholic bookshop, which seeks faith and conversion through reading, knowledge acquiring and truth seeking.

 Main Technologies used:
 - Visual Studio Code;